Solanus Casey: Life

-Childhood and studies
+Childhood

-Bernard Francis Casey (nicknamed "Barney") was born on November 25, 1870, on a farm in the town of Oak Grove, Pierce County, Wisconsin, the sixth of sixteen children born to Irish immigrants Bernard James Casey and Ellen Elizabeth Murphy.
-He was baptized on December 18, 1870.
+Bernard Francis Casey (nicknamed "Barney") was born on November 25, 1870, on a farm in Oak Grove, Wisconsin.
+He was the sixth of 16 children of Bernard James Casey and Ellen Elizabeth Murphy, both Irish immigrants.
+Bernard was baptized on December 18, 1870.
+The family lived in a three-room log cabin on a farm.
+Being devout Catholics, Bernard James and Ellen Casey started their days with family prayer and ended it with the Rosary and prayers at 7:00 p.m.